Missions: Close to Home

 WRPC provides bags of groceries on Fridays between 10:00 am and noon for area residents in need.

 Since 1977, WRPC has served our hungry neighbors in the name of Jesus Christ.
-More than 60 volunteers serve in various capacities, including taking inventory and ordering food, picking up and delivering groceries from the grocery store and Second Harvest Food Bank of Northeast Tennessee, filling grocery bags, and picking up and repackaging “Day-End Dough-Nations” from Panera Bread, greeting and registering guests and giving out bags of groceries.
-In addition, prayer requests are recorded and shared with the WRPC Shepherds.
+More than 50 volunteers serve in various capacities, including taking inventory and ordering food, picking up and delivering groceries from the grocery store and Second Harvest Food Bank of Northeast Tennessee, filling grocery bags, and picking up and repackaging “Day-End Dough-Nations” from Panera Bread, greeting and giving out bags of groceries.

 The Blessing Box, or “little pantry,” contains easily prepared food items, hygiene items, small toys and other items that a person in need can pick up for free any day, any time.
 And when the box is empty, it is refilled by community members who have the means to give.

 The box is located at 1401 Prospect Drive, outside a house the church owns.
 It’s available 24/7 and convenient for those who can’t accommodate the limited hours of some food pantries.

 Anyone from the community is welcome to drop off items in the box anytime.
 If the box is full, items can be brought into the main office of the church during daytime hours.

 Those who are interested in receiving or building a blessing box can contact the church at (423) 247-5121.